 Following up on the efforts of the Great Lakes Wetlands Policy Consortium, Great Lakes United has increased its emphasis on the protection and restoration of critical Great Lakes habitats.
 Proposed changes to U.S. wetland protection rules increased the prominence of this issue throughout the past year.
-Great Lakes United along with many other environmental organizations undertook a number of education efforts to ensure that people understand the importance of wetlands in the face of increasing pressure to allow development of the small amount of wetland acreage left in the Great Lakes basin.
+Great Lakes United along efforts to ensure that poople understand the importance of wetlands in the face of increasing pressure to allow development of the small amount of wetland acreage left in the Great Lakes basin.
 GLU members gave a number of presentations to conferences and groups on the benefits of wetlands and the need for wetland protection.
-We also developed a fact sheet on the economic and ecological benefits of wetlands thas been widely requested.
+We also developed a fact sheet on the economic and ecological benefits of wetlands that has been widely requested.

-In addition to these activities, Great Lakes United convened a meeting of Canadian Great Lakes wetlands activits to provide input into the development of a Canadian Great Lakes Wetlands Action Plan.
+In addition to these activities, Great Lakes United convened a meeting of Canadian Great Lakes wetlands activists to provide input into the development of a Canadian Great Lakes Wetlands Action Plan.
 GLU played a major role in helping the Canadian and Ontario governments draft a Great Lakes Wetlands Action Plan that will build upon and implement the recommendations of the Great Lakes Wetlands Policy Consortium.
-This plan is intended to serve as Canada's and Ontario's official policy in Great Lakes wetlands and is notable because, as it is currently drafted, it calls for a net gain in wetlands.
-The hope is that the Action Plan will be incorporated into the Canada/Ontario Agreement being developed by the Province of Ontario and the federal government.
+This plan is intended to serve as Canada's and Ontario's official policy in Great Lakes wetlands and is notable because, as it is currently drafted, it calls for a not guin in wetlands.
+The hope is that the Action Plan will be incorporated into the GeanadqoOntario Agreement being developed by the Province of Ontario and the federal government.